 - Write a press release that tells what the book is about, why people will want to read the book, and who you are.
 Writing press releases is an art, so plan to take plenty of time to do it.
 There are plenty of consultants who can do this for you.

 - Get a good photo of yourself with an uncluttered background, and get a nice photo of the book or a good image of the book cover.
 Post these to your website and include links to them when you send out your press release.

 - Pulling together a list of places to send your press release to is a very big job.
 You want to send it to any websites, newspapers, magazines, television outlets, bloggers, or other companies who would have an interest in your topic.
 Rather than putting the list together myself, I hired a PR company to do it for me.
 I still had to go through the list and choose the most appropriate ones, but that was much easier than building the list from scratch.

 - Create a Facebook page for your book, post some meaty content, then create a Facebook ad to generate likes.
-Try to add something interesting to that page at least every other day.
+Try to add something interesting to that page at least a few times a week.
 Facebook ads are inexpensive and I have found them to be very effective.

 - Create a webpage about your book, preferably with a domain name you own.
 (You can get away with not doing this only if you have a robust Facebook page.)
 On that page you will have the info that is in your press release, but re-written so it’s not exactly the same.
 Include links to your press release, a Q&A (ask yourself, “what would Terri Gross ask me?”), photos, maybe a sample chapter or other content, and content that is related and would be of interest.
 The audience for this page is potential readers, but really it’s for the press.